 Auckland knows how to throw a party, and I could feel the excitement in the air as I approached.
-The City of Sails is perfectly situated for a stopover of Volvo Ocean Race Around the World.
-Auckland has been a host for nearly all of the races since it’s inception in 1973.
+The City of Sails is perfectly situated for a stopover of the Volvo Ocean Race Around the World.
+Auckland has been a host for nearly all of the races since its inception in 1973.

-Spreading a Message of Sustainability and Saving our Oceans
+Spreading a message of sustainability and saving our oceans

-More Images of the 2017-18 Volvo Ocean Race Auckland Stop Over
+More images of the 2017-18 Volvo Ocean Race Auckland stopover

-See the Fleet from the Water
+See the fleet from the water

 However, the best way to see the boats is from out on the water.
-If you are in Auckland and don’t have a boat, here are few fun options for getting out on the water (although you may not see the Volvo boats from all of them):
+If you are in Auckland in 2022 and don’t have a boat, here are few fun options for getting out on the water (although you may not see the Volvo boats from all of them):

-Images from the Prior Volvo Ocean Race Auckland Stop Over
+Images from the prior Volvo Ocean Race Auckland stopover

-* The current number of sailors allowed on each of the ocean racing boats in the Volvo Ocean Yacht Race can be between five and ten, and that number is determined by gender.
-An all-male crew is a maximum of five, all female is a maximum of 7, and if it is 50-50, they can sail with a crew of up to ten sailors.
+* The current number of sailors allowed on each of the ocean racing boats in the Volvo Ocean Yacht Race can be between 5 and 10, and that number is determined by gender.
+An all-male crew is a maximum of 5, all-female is a maximum of 7, and if it is 50-50, they can sail with a crew of up to 10 sailors.

-More about the Volvo Ocean Race and the Auckland Stopover
+More about the Volvo Ocean Race and the Auckland stopover

-- You can click here to download a map of the Auckland race village.
+- You can click here to download a map of the 2017 Auckland race village.

 - All teams race a Volvo Ocean 65.
 With the boats all built to the same specs, the race is about skill and endurance, rather than craftsmanship and technology.